jpham4/VirtualStocks/README.md

 The project is developed using an MVC architectural pattern.

 ## Features
-- Log in, log out and register.
+- Log in, log out, and register.
 - Deposit and withdraw money
 - Buy and sell stocks
 - View current portfolio